DavidStreid/bioinformatics/blast_db_setup/README.md

     os=linux-64
     curl ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/${version}/ncbi-blast-${version}+-${os}.tar.gz
     ```
+  * NOTE - Large databases, which "[are formatted in multiple one-gigabyte volumes](https://ftp.ncbi.nlm.nih.gov/blast/documents/blastdb.html)",  can take hours.
+E.g. ref_euk_rep_genomes is 90 files, each about 3GB, and can take about 3-4 hours at 20 MBPS download

 3. Extract tar
 4. Run the `update_blastdb.pl` w/ the prefix of the FASTA files you want
     ```